npc-riddlah/win_cloudimage_builder/README.md

 At the moment this scripts too strange in the some moments, but still usable.
 I recommend use Ubuntu with that (Just don't tested in the other distros)

+How to build image:
+1. Clone repository
+2. Place ISO image at the ./ISO directory
+3. cd to root of repository
+4. sudo ./scripts/createImage.bash -I ./ISO/<your_iso_file_name> -n <win_edition_name> -i <path_to_final_image> -u <path_to_unattend.xml> -m /mnt/<random_mount_name> -e <path_to_element> -r ./scripts/runOVMF.bash -s 25G
+5. Wait...
+And done!

+In this list we see:
+<your_iso_file_name> - Filename of your .iso image
+<win_edition_name> - Name of Windows edition as in WIM image.
+At example: "Windows Server 2022 SERVERDATACENTER" or "Windows Server 2022 SERVERSTANDARD".
+You can see the full list of namings by wim-info tool.
+<path_to_final_image> - Path where final image and log will be stored.
+I recommend to create subcatalogue for that.
+<path_to_unattend.xml> - Path to unattend.xml file.
+This file Windows use for initial settings.
+You can grab one from ./elements/win*_base/unattend.xml.
+Just change the activation key to what you want.
+Also, he is compatible with windows from 2012 up to 2022.
+<random_mount_name> - just folder where all mountpoints will be created to work with that image.
+Please, use different mount paths for different images in order to avoid path collisions.
+<path_to_element> - In the bottom of this readme you will see catalog structure and order of element execution.
+You can create elements everywhere to be honest.
+Here you can specify path to element.
+There can be several elements.

+And, there is ready for launch example of clean, preconfigured and updated Windows Server 2022 Standard cloud image build:
+./scripts/createImage.bash -i ./result/win22sten/ -m /mnt/win22sten/ -s 20G -S 50G -I ./ISO/win22en.iso -n "Windows Server 2022 SERVERSTANDARD" -u ./elements/win2022_st_ru_base/Unattend.xml -r ./scripts/runOVMF.bash -e ./elements/win2022_st_ru_base/ -e ./elements/cloudbase-init/

 Jobs order in details:
 1. Mounting specified ISO
 2. Creating and partitioning RAW Image